Managed Service for Kubernetes provides updates through release channels.

-The service supports three Kubernetes versions.
-Master and node group versions are independent, and you can specify different Kubernetes versions available within a single release channel when creating them.
+The service supports three versions of Kubernetes.
+Master and node group versions are independent and you can specify different versions of Kubernetes available within a single release channel when creating them.

-When you run the master with Kubernetes versions 1.14 and node groups with Kubernetes versions 1.13, there are compatibility issues that affect CSI.
-To work correctly, you must update the node groups to Kubernetes versions 1.14.
+- If the master is running on Kubernetes 1.14 and node groups are on Kubernetes 1.13, compatibility issues will affect CSI operation.
+For correct operation, upgrade the node groups to Kubernetes 1.14.

 When an update appears on a release channel, the corresponding information is displayed in the management console.
 You can install updates automatically or manually.